RiMillo/tips/git.md

     It can be found in the examples `Preferences > CI/CD > General pipelines > Pipeline triggers`.
     Keep the URL until the numeric ID.

+    * Actually, instead of the ID, one can use the html-safe name of the repo itself.
+        That is, for `https://gitlab.com/foo/bar`, one retains the name `foo/bar`, converts it to html `foo%2Fbar`, and it can be used as ID.

 * The complete guide is [here](https://docs.gitlab.com/ee/api/), but, beware it is huge!

 * Typically, a request will take the form of a call to the project API via `curl`, just open a terminal and launch